Triphala Ayurvedic Remedy Fights Gum Disease and Tooth Decay

 Sounds like a better mouthwash choice!

 Srinagesh J, Krishnappa P, Somanna SN.
-Antibacterial efficacy of triphala against oral streptococci: An in vivo study.
+Antibacterial efficacy of triphala against oral streptococci.
 Indian J Dent Res.
 2012 Sep;23(5):696.

 Narayan A, Mendon C. Comparing the effect of different mouthrinses on de novo plaque formation.
 J Contemp Dent Pract.
 2012 Jul 1;13(4):460-3.